Monday, October 7, 2024

 Explanation:

-2) To check whether 6n ends with 0, we must find whether 6n has 2 and 5 as prime factors or not.
+2) To check whether 6n ends with 0, we must find whether 6n has 2 and 5 as prime factors.

 Solution: